 Please refer to the information posted by the Office of Admissions.
 The Graduate School of the University of Florida requires a score of at least 80 on the internet version of the Test of English as a Foreign Language (TOEFL).
 We pay particular attention to the spoken English portion of the TOEFL: Students with spoken English scores below 23 are unlikely to be offered a teaching assistantship by the Physics Department.

 Can you tell me if all of my application materials have been received?

 When you complete the online application, you will receive login information that will allow you to verify the receipt of your application materials by the UF Office of Admissions.
 The Physics Department does not have an online system for checking application status, nor do we have sufficient staff to research all of the queries that we receive regarding application status.
 Therefore, please understand that we cannot verify the receipt of individual applications or documents.
 The table on our Admissions website describes the items that are required.
 If you have specific questions about those requirements, please contact the Graduate Recruiter, Jacobo Konigsberg.

 I cannot afford to pay the $30 application fee.
 Can I pay it after I am admitted?

 No. We realize that the fee may impose a hardship on some applicants, particularly international applicants.
 However, please understand that the $30 fee is not collected by the Physics Department.
 It is required and collected by the University of Florida Office of Admissions.
 We are not permitted to admit any student whose complete application has not been received by the Admissions Office – and this includes payment of the fee.
-Therefore we simply cannot consider your application until your fee is paid.
-If you have a friend in the United States, he/she can pay your fee for you.
+Therefore, we simply cannot consider your application until your fee is paid.
+If you have a friend in the United States, that person may pay your fee for you.

 I have a three-year baccalaureate degree in physics.
 Can I apply to your PhD program?